oracle-livelabs/goldengate/goldengate-microservices21c/simulate/simulate.md

    ![output load script](./images/load-res.png " ")

-   **Trouble-shooting:** You might see the error "ORA-28002 The Password Will Expire ..." or "ORA-28001 The Password has expired"
+   **Trouble-shooting:** You might see the error "ORA-28002 The Password Will Expire ..." or "ORA-28001 The Password has expired".

-   - Simply connect to the database as user sys@PDB and reset the password:
+   Simply connect to the database as user sys@PDB and reset the password:

     ```bash
     <copy>